createchaos/ur_online_control-1/README.md

     ur_online_control_base_setup_x2.ghx
     u10e_setup_x2.3dm

-Copy the rh and ghx files into your own project folder, use and modify it.
+Copy the .3dm and .ghx files of your choice into your own project folder, use and modify it.
 Voilà!

 ![`grasshopper playground`](ghcomp/images/gui_example.PNG)